w3f/Grants-Program/applications/fundation.md

 **Team's long-term plans:**
 My long-term vision is to accelerate Polkadot adoption by enabling the rapid creation of high-quality dApps.
 I aim to develop a comprehensive suite of tools and products that empower developers, lower technical barriers, and foster a thriving ecosystem—ultimately driving mainstream adoption of Polkadot technology.

+Master Plan

+## Master Plan

+### Phase One: Fundation
+Current funding request will establish the foundation framework and core modules.

+### Phase Two: DAppaggedon
+Development of showcase dApps targeting key Polkadot ecosystem needs:
+- Gaming
+- DeFi
+- Social
+- OpenGov
+These applications will demonstrate Polkadot's capabilities and potential.

+### Phase Three: Clone Wars & Case Studies
+- Create Web3 versions of popular Web2 applications
+- Document migration challenges and solutions
+- Develop detailed case studies for enterprise adoption
+- Focus on e-commerce migration to Web3 architecture

+### Phase Four — Omnipass Lightwallet
+- Embedded light wallet delivered as an NPM package.
+- Intended for single relying-party use: the wallet instance is created and usable only on the site/app where it was instantiated.
+- Goals: easy integration, minimal footprint, secure local key storage, and fast onboarding for dApp developers.

+### Phase Five — Omnipass Browser Extension & Mobile App
+- Browser extension wallet
+  - Cross-site passkey use: allows a single passkey to authenticate across multiple dApps without creating a new light wallet for each site.
+  - Standard extension features: secure key storage, permissioned site access, connect/disconnect flows, and background sync.
+- Mobile app
+  - Mirrors extension functionality on mobile: stores the wallet, provides deep links/universal links for in-browser flows, and supports mobile-to-dapp communication.
+  - Use cases: mobile-first dApps, seamless auth between mobile browser and native app, and push/QR flows for transaction approval.

+### Phase Six — Omni Protocol
+- Omni ID: a wallet naming protocol for human-readable addresses (e.g., swen@dot).
+- Features: name resolution, chain-aware addressing, lookup/fallback to raw addresses, and a registry model (on-chain or decentralized) to map names to account identifiers.
+- Goals: simplify fund transfers and UX by enabling username+chain transfers while preserving security and ownership controls.
+- Considerations: name collision handling, ownership verification, and privacy/resolution performance.